futurewei-cloud/zeta/docs/user/getting_started.md

 This script does the following:

 * Create a multi-node local Kubernetes cluster with Kind.
-* Build the Kind-Node, Zeta-Daemon, and Zeta-Operator docker images
+* Build the Kind-Node, and Zeta-Operator docker images
 * Apply all of the Zeta [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
 * Deploy the Zeta [Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
-* Deploy the Zeta Daemon

 ### Linux Kernel Update